readevalprint/readevalprint.github.com/_posts/2014-07-03-this-optimiztion-was-just-right.md

     header1 = "value:junk"
     header2 = "junk=value"

 And also you will have a precomputed list with all the naugty headers.
 The no-no list.
 And now the questions is, how *do* you do it?
+You also have python.
+Beause it's pretty much a good all around language.

 ## Trial by fire